Mapping the World to Find Erroneous Business Listings

-It is interesting that we are starting to see more patents covering the correction of data and locations in Google Maps recently, especially with the lack of accuracy that plagued Apple Maps when it was released with the iPhone 5.
+Interestingly, we are starting to see more patents covering the correction of data and locations in Google Maps recently, especially with the lack of accuracy that plagued Apple Maps when it was released with the iPhone 5.
 The last Google patent I wrote about in, Google Tackles Geographic (Map) Spam for Businesses, covered data in citations describing a particular business that might not fit quite right, such as an entry of something like “best texas plumber” in a telephone filed for a business.
 Or textual information in such citations that wasn’t a good match for the text used in a “trusted” description of the business.

-I’ve also written how Google might try to use a crowd sourcing approach to correct map edits by users of Google Maps in the post GPS to Correct Google Maps and Driving Directions as a Local Search Ranking Factor?.
+I’ve also written how Google might try to use a crowdsourcing approach to correct map edits by users of Google Maps in the post GPS to Correct Google Maps and Driving Directions as a Local Search Ranking Factor?.
 If you report that a business listed in Google Maps is closed from the location of that business, as indicated by GPS or cellphone triangulation, or by identification of a Wireless hotspot, that report might be trusted more than a report from a different location.
 Google might then find people who know you via a social network, and even people who don’t, to try to collaborate the status of that business.

 Google may also use their Crowdsensus Algorithm, which I described in Are You Trusted by Google?, as a reputation system that may be used to determine how much to trust people who make edits to Google Maps.

-The patent attempting to determine whether or not businesses location within the same cells as public regions or points of interest, or within a certain radius from those, doesn’t tell us exactly how the search engine might attempt to manually check upon such a location.
+The patent attempting to determine whether or not businesses located within the same cells as public regions or points of interest, or within a certain radius from those, don’t tell us exactly how the search engine might attempt to manually check upon such a location.
 Chances are they would try to use a combination of an approach that scaled well, and wouldn’t necessarily require them to be everywhere.

 It’s interesting seeing the approaches that Google is trying to take when mapping the real world, with businesses and points of interest at actual locations that can’t move the way that Web pages can.
-Checking upon the locations of businesses that potentially might benefit by being near well known landmarks and points of interest makes a lot of sense as one starting point to verify that data.
+Checking up on the locations of businesses that potentially might benefit by being near well-known landmarks and points of interest makes a lot of sense as one starting point to verify that data.